sans-ui-org/sans-ui/src/routes/(section)/components/progress/+page.md

 ## Track Width

-Progress has `trackWidth` prop to decide the tracker circle's width.
-(Progress allows you to decide the width of the tracker by the number of the `px`)
+Customize the width of the progress track with the `trackWidth` prop, specified in pixels.

 <Progress trackWidth={10} />